SabbirHosen/TaskManager/README.md

-# Backend Django Project Only Authentication
+# Task Manager

-This project is a Django-based web application using Django Rest Framework (DRF) for authentication using jwt with email verification.
+This project is a Django-based web application using Django Rest Framework (DRF) for Task Management.

 ## Running the Project with Docker